josephreisinger/dist_lda/README.md

 # dist_lda

 Lightweight python implementation of a distributed, collapsed gibbs sampler for LDA.
 Uses redis to coordinate multiple nodes.

-Data is sharded by row.
+Documents and associated z-assignments are sharded across worker nodes (row sharding).
+Model word/document counts are sharded across redis nodes by vocab (column sharding).

 dist_lda uses a dirty transaction model where each shard's view of the global state might lag behind the actual global state.
 This is essentially the model